bmrf/tron/README.md

 By default the master log file is at `C:\Logs\tron\tron.log`.
 If you want to change this, read the section on changing defaults below.

 Tron will briefly check for a newer version when it starts up and notify you if one is available.
+It will also automatically download updates to the Stage 2: De-bloat lists of unwanted programs to target.

 Depending how badly the system is infected, it could take anywhere from 3 to 10 hours to run.
 I've personally observed times between 4-8 hours, and one user reported a run time of 30 hours.
 Basically set it and forget it.